North Oregon Coast

-The Nestucca River offers over 20 miles of driftable river for winter steelhead fishing near Pacific City.
-From the upper sections near Blaine to the lower sections of Cloverdale and multiple boat ramps in between, there are many options of steelhead drift boat trips to choose from.
-The Nestucca River is one of the few Northern Oregon Coast Rivers that does not allow any motors from November 1st – March 31st – making it a true drift boat fishing experience.
+As one of the premier Oregon steelhead fishing guides, Daniel St. Laurent will provide fantastic steelhead fishing tips while you drift the Nestucca River.
+The Nestucca offers over 20 miles of driftable river for winter steelhead fishing near Pacific City.
+From the upper sections near Blaine to the lower sections of Cloverdale, and multiple boat ramps in between.
+We provide a variety of steelhead drift boat trips to choose from.
+The Nestucca River is one of the few Northern Oregon Coast Rivers that doesn’t allow any motors from November 1st – March 31st.
+As a result, you get a true drift boat fishing experience.

 Nestucca River Fishing Guides